petsc/petsc/doc/manual/tao.rst

 Command-line Options
 ~~~~~~~~~~~~~~~~~~~~

-Additional options for the TAO solver can be be set from the command
+Additional options for the TAO solver can be set from the command
 line by using the

 .. code::